herb-mc/extra_enchants/README.md

 # Extra Enchants

-Adds 14 new enchantments with functions ranging from utility to offense.
+Adds 15 enchantments with functions ranging from utility to offense.
 Currently only compatible with version 1.17.

 Latest version requires Fabric API